Koraga people

-The Koraga are a tribal community found mainly in the Dakshina Kannada, Udupi districts of Karnataka and the Kasaragod district of Kerala, south India.
+The Koraga are a tribal community or indigenous community found mainly in the Dakshina Kannada, Udupi districts of Karnataka and the Kasaragod district of Kerala, south India.
 These areas in Karnataka, are altogether often referred to as Tulunaad, which roughly corresponds to the boundaries of the erstwhile South Canara district.
 They are also found in small numbers in adjoining districts of Uttara Kannada, Shimoga and Kodagu.
-The Koraga are classified by the Government of India as a Scheduled Tribe.
+The Koraga are classified by the Government of India as a particularly vulnerable tribal group.

-The Koraga, who numbered 16,071 according to the 2001 census of India, have their own language, classified as an independent Dravidian language, which is strongly influenced by Tulu, Kannada, Malayalam, languages commonly found in their area.
+The Koraga, who numbered 16,071 according to the 2001 census of India, have their own language, classified as an independent Dravidian language.